JVital2013/vitality-goes/docs/config.md

 This is the main config file.
 It will likely need configured when you first deploy Vitality GOES.
 It is broken out into the following sections:

 ### general
-* `siteTitle`: Sets the title of the Vitality GOES Web App.
-If not set, the site title defaults to "Vitality GOES"
+* `siteTitle`: Sets the title of the Vitality GOES Web App. *Default = Vitality GOES*
 * `siteTheme`: The theme for Vitality GOES.
 Leave unset to use the built-in theme, or set it to an installed theme.
 The included themes are "light", "purple", "red", and "uos".
 This option can be overridden per-browser by using the "Local Settings" screen.
 For more on theming, [look here](/docs/themes.md).
 * `graphiteAPI`: If you're using goestools and want to view its decoder/demodulator statistcs, this should point to your graphite host.
 It must include the `/render/` path at the end to work properly.
 If you're not using goestools/graphite, comment/remove this line.
 For information on how to set up graphite, [look here](/docs/graphite.md).
 * `satdumpAPI`: Points to the SatDump REST API to pull decoder/demodulator statistics.
 You must run SatDump with the `--http_server` flag to get statistics.
 If you're not using SatDump or don't want statistics, comment/delete this line.
 * `emwinPath`: Point to the emwin repository of your choice.
 If you're picking up both GOES 16 and 18, you can use either's EMWIN files.
 Comment/delete this line to disable emwin text data parsing (Current Weather, Hurricane Center, and Other EMWIN).
 * `adminPath`: The directory with admin text you want to display.
 SatDump will save these files out-of-the-box, but goestools must be patched with [this patch for it to show up](https://github.com/pietern/goestools/pull/105/files).
 Comment/delete this line to disable.
 For GOES satellites only.
+* `spaceWeatherAlerts`: Set to true if you want to display space weather alerts. *Default = false*.
 * `showSysInfo`: Set to true if you want to display information about your Vitality GOES server, such as system resource availability and system temps.
 Set to false to disable.
 * `debug`: Set to true to enable PHP errors.
-This breaks the AJAX requests within Vitality GOES if there are any errors, so only set this to true if you're debugging data returned by the DataHandler (advanced users only).
+Only set this to true if you're debugging data returned by the DataHandler (advanced users only).

 ### paths
 A path should be set up for each satellite downlink you're receiving.
 Each path defined in this section creates a variable that can be used in the `path` options of your category ini files.
 One or more satellite should be listed here.